La Chaux-de-Fonds-based watchmaker, Angelus, announced an interesting new skeletonized flying tourbillon wristwatch this week.

 Beyond the visual treat of a tourbillon, technically speaking, the cage spins around continuously to prevent the negative effect of gravity on the balance wheel, balance spring, and escapement, thus improving the rate of accuracy and amplitude.

 “Angelus was seeking to create a light, yet sturdy watch.
 This pressing need for solidity requires a movement architecture that is capable of withstanding impacts and cushioning shocks without breaking or being deformed.
 A compromise between flexibility and rigidity.
 By enclosing all the main elements, including the wheels and the barrel, between two plates, the movement delivers maximum stability,” according to the manufacture.

 Designed and developed in-house, the caliber A-300 is a 4Hz hand-wound mechanical watch movement measuring 32.80 mm x 4.30 mm, with 23 jewels, and a 60-hour power reserve.
 Interestingly, Angelus has pointed out that the movement frequency was increased from 3Hz to 4Hz to prevent against impacts, but the downside is the power reserve is reduced from 90 to 60 hours.
 Still, 60 hours is more than a lot of movements offer, even with no tourbillon drawing power.

 Finishing on the mainplate includes chamfering and polishing.
 And the bridges and wheels are decorated the same way.
-The tourbillon carriage and is also chamfered, although finished with a mirror-polish to further set it apart.
+The tourbillon carriage is also chamfered, although finished with a mirror polish to further set it apart.

 The dark gray chapter ring (flange) around the edge marks the minutes (with yellow hash marks).
 A vibrant orange or blue-colored ring on top of the flange marks the hours.
 Steel, centrally mounted, flat-tipped hands, with a yellow-tipped minute, and orange or blue coordinated hour hand, indicate the current time.